W. Eric Martin

 Says Viard, "These two sets can not be split, and I offer a completely new pair of expansions for SNCF (Paris Connection) for customers who order the four Age of Steam expansions.
 The price of the set will be €50, which I think should be around $70 including shipping to U.S." Delivery will start at the end of May 2012; email Viard at ageofsteam2012ATgmail.com if you're interested.

+• Wow, this is turning into a total follow-up post for previous BGGN posts.
 The Doom That Came To Atlantic City, covered on BGGN here, is now live on Kickstarter.
 As someone commented on the BGGN post, this game is a riff on Monopoly with players playing one of eight Great Old Ones.
 Sculptor Paul Komoda has created GOO figures available in pewter and stainless steel at various KS levels.